 Indicas are cannabis plants that originated in mountainous regions of the world and have adapted to growing in harsh, cold climates.
 This gives the plant a shorter, squat structure that grows much like a bush with denser flowers/buds.
 Indicas are known for having body oriented effects which include relief of pain and inflammation, relaxation, sedation, and euphoria.
 Indicas have been dubbed “in-da-couch” by some for their sedative properties.
 This makes indica strains a good option for those experiencing chronic pain, muscle spasms, and insomnia.

 Found in tropical and equatorial climates, sativa plants tend to be taller and more tree like in structure, while having less dense or loosely packed flowers and buds.
 Sativas are known for being more cerebral in nature and are typically more energetic, uplifting, euphoric, and appetite inducing.
-This makes sativa strains ideal for treating nausea, migraines, cachexia, and mood disorders such as depression or anxiety.
+This makes sativa strains ideal for treating nausea, migraines, cachexia, and mood disorders such as depression.
 Often, sativa strains will have a fruity or sweet aroma.

 The term hybrid is used to refer to those plants that are a cross between both indica and sativa plants, and therefore have a combination of effects that can take on attributes of either type.
 Usually hybrids are classified by their most prevalent traits into being either sativa or indica dominant so as to give an indication of what to expect.

 Take, for example, the strain Blue Dream, a sativa dominant hybrid.
 It’s parents are the indica cannabis plant Blueberry and a sativa plant called Haze.
 By themselves, they produce what you’d expect, body effects from the Blueberry and cerebral energy from the Haze.
 When bred together to make Blue Dream, you get a more balanced strain that is uplifting without being energetic, a strain that provides pain relieving body sensations without being sedative.